 Power up your live chat customer satisfaction

-Like any tool, live chat software needs to be used correctly.
+Like any tool, you need to use live chat software correctly.
 For customer satisfaction, that means striking a balance between ‘quick’ and ‘quality’.

 So, now you know how to boost your live chat customer satisfaction, are you up to the challenge?
 Try it out with a 30-day free trial of WhosOn.